solidi/writing/68-technically-considered-writing.md

 ![Photo by Kelly Sikkema on Unsplash](images/68-01.jpeg)

 [Write](https://www.julian.com/guide/write/intro) to document what you're doing now, finding relief from its gripping subject.
 Set a publishing date as motivation.
 And where there isn't inspiration, tinker with the process of [writing](http://paulgraham.com/useful.html).
-Undoubtedly the muse will return in what you'll do later.
+Undoubtedly the muse will return later.

 What you'll [write](https://blog.stephsmith.io/learning-to-write-with-confidence/) will become fuzzy.
 Re-read your past [writing](https://adamfaliq.wordpress.com/2020/10/28/write-well/) to remember where you were and laugh with the people you shared it with.
 [Writing](https://www.preetamnath.com/blog/why-you-should-write) transmits a once-lived perspective and style.